Overview

 Pituitary apoplexy

-A rare but potentially serious complication of a pituitary tumor is pituitary apoplexy.
+A rare but serious complication of a pituitary tumor is pituitary apoplexy.
 This happens when there is sudden bleeding into the tumor.
-Symptoms include:
+Symptoms can include:

-• A severe headache, likely worse than you've ever had before.
+• A severe headache, likely the worst one you've ever had.

-• Problems with your eyesight, including double vision or loss of vision in one or both eyes.
+• Vision trouble, including double vision or loss of sight in one or both eyes.

-Pituitary apoplexy requires emergency treatment.
-The treatment usually includes taking corticosteroid medicine to ease swelling around the tumor.
-You also may need surgery to remove the tumor.
+Pituitary apoplexy needs immediate care.
+Treatment often starts with corticosteroid medicine to reduce swelling around the tumor.
+In some cases, you may need surgery to remove the tumor.

 Living with pituitary tumors?